Faculty committee: Chair, Cha-Sook You

 - Be accepted into a faculty member’s research program

-- Submit a research proposal abstract that is approved by the director of the research honors program.
+- Submit an Honors Application Form and Advisor Agreement Form along with a research proposal abstract that is approved by the director of the research honors program.

 The research honors project, through which students becomes intellectually engaged in the entire research process, is the major component of the honors program.
 It should be well defined and sufficiently circumscribed to give students the opportunity to develop a research plan, execute the research, and write an acceptable thesis within the limited time available to students carrying full academic loads.
 Typically, the project is designed early in the junior year and conducted in the spring semester of the junior year and fall semester of senior year.
 Students may also arrange with their faculty mentor to work on the project during the summer.
 The spring senior semester is usually devoted to writing the thesis (at least 25 pages).